 Rodriguez and Seferovic scored goals during regulation for Switzerland, but Germany answered on both occasions.
 With the match tied at 2-2 and extra time looming, Switzerland nearly suffered a devastating blow.
 Having come on as a substitute in the 83rd minute, Sead Hajrovic received a red card for a dangerous tackle.
 Despite the man disadvantage, Switzerland capitalized on poor German defending as Andre Goncalves to score before Ben Khalifa scored added another a penalty kick to put Switzerland up 4-2.
 Despite allowing a goal late, Switzerland held on to knock out another pre-tournament favorite.

 In Switzerland's quarterfinal, Ben Khalifa opened the scoring for Switzerland against Italy.
 After missing earlier in the match on a long-range shot, Ben Khalifa scored in the 24th minute before Italy replied on a goal from Federico Carraro.
-He was sent off in the team's first match of the tournament, but Oliver Buff gave his most significant contribution for Switzerland in the second half.
-His goal during a corner kick had Switzerland up 2-1.
+Sent off in the team's first match, Oliver Buff provided his most significant contribution, with a goal during a corner kick putting Switzerland up 2-1.
 Switzerland was in danger of relinquishing the lead quickly when captain Frederic Veseli was shown a straight red card after taking down Giacomo Beretta in the penalty box.
 Siegrist stopped the ensuing penalty kick, and Switzerland won once again.

 Switzerland's semi-final opponent had luck en route to reaching this far.
 Colombia needed late goals to advance and force a penalty shootout after it had begun its campaign upsetting the Netherlands.
 This time around, Switzerland had its best game in ending Colombia's run in the tournament.
 The game started with an early dismissal from Colombia's Santiago Aria, and Ben Khalifa capitalized by scoring on the ensuing penalty before Seferovic doubled the lead for Switzerland.
 Seferovic's goal ranked second as the tournament's best goal.
 By then, Switzerland had an attacking prowess.
 Colombia had no answers as Switzerland added goals from Bruno Martignoni and Rodriguez to win the match 4-0.